 When prepared correctly, like my Grandmother did, sea moss has no smell or taste.
 It is a bland substance that has some amazing benefits.
 This is why it has been looked to for generations as a staple in many countries.

 Today I make my own sea moss gel, which I use twice daily, as a part of my skincare regimen.
 A great way to find collagen in plants, this delivers very low cost, highly effective results.
-I also able to use the exact same sea moss gel, which is kept in the refrigerator, in a range of recipes.
+I also able to use the exact same sea moss gel, which is kept in the refrigerator, in a range of recipes, like Vegan eggs and raw Red Velvet Cake!

 Using essential oils to get the most out of topical applications